antononcube/RakuForPrediction-blog/Articles/Numeric-properties-of-2025-work.md

 ==> to-html(field-names => (1..9)».Str)
 ```

-**Remark:** The diagonal of table is with the digits from 1 to 9.
+**Remark:** The diagonal of the table is with the digits from 1 to 9.
 Also, observe the "shifts" between the consecutive rows above.

 -----